Rok rows wooden boat across calm waters of Lake Bled, Slovenia

 Regardless of where one resides, there are ample opportunities to engage in nearly any sport.
 School gyms are used by kids in the morning, while serving as public venues for training and recreational activities during the afternoons and on weekends.

-Slovenia Photo Gallery
+Slovenia Travel Photo Gallery